craig-davis/craig-davis.github.io/_posts/2015-08-18-jekyll-instruction-layout.markdown

 ---
 layout:      post
-title:       "Jekyll Layout for Instruction Pages"
+title:       "Jekyll Layout for Tutorial Pages"
-subtitle:    "Using Liquid and Frontmatter to make an instruction page"
+subtitle:    "Using Liquid and front matter to make an tutorial page"
-description: "Make a Jekyll blog post with a simple instruction format"
+description: "Make a Jekyll blog post with a simple tutorial format"
 date:        2015-08-18
 tags:        [ux]
 author:      "Craig Davis"
 header-img:  "img/headers/lake-sammish.jpg"
 ---

 Liquid is uniquely perfect for making an Instructable style page without writing html.
-In this blog post, I'll show you how to add content to a frontmatter array and have a nicely formatted tutorial page generated.
+In this blog post, I'll show you how to add content to a front matter array and have a nicely formatted tutorial page generated.

 ### 1. Create a new layout for the tutorial page

 Create `_layouts/tutorial.html` in your [Jekyll](http://jekyllrb.com/) site.
 We will pull our tutorial items from an array on the `_posts` file.
-The array will be located in the frontmatter, and so the `steps` array is available to the layout as `page.steps`.
+The array will be located in the front matter, and so the `steps` array is available to the layout as `page.steps`.
 Each tutorial step has several items:

 1. Image
 1. Image caption
 1. Image link to fullsize
 1. Instructions

-This is going to use a new array placed into the frontmatter of a post to display each step in the tutorial.
+This is going to use a new array placed into the front matter of a post to display each step in the tutorial.
 This means that instead of writing html, you can just make an array of steps!

 {% highlight liquid %}
 {% raw %}